 Perkin moved from Manitoba to Montreal in 1999.
 While earning a bachelors degree in music from McGill University he performed on nearly a nightly basis in Montreal’s vibrant and diverse music scene.
-He appeared live and in the studio with artists such as Lhasa de Sela, The Barr Brothers, Jason Sharp, Esmerine, Jorane, Thom Gossage, Chet Doxas, Nicole Lizee, Steve Raegele, Erik Hove, Joe Grass, Josh Zubot and shared the stage with most of the top jazz and “Musique Actuelle” musicians in the city from Andre White to Jean Derome and almost everyone in between.
+He appeared live and in the studio with artists such as Lhasa de Sela, The Barr Brothers, Jason Sharp, Esmerine, Jorane, Thom Gossage, Chet Doxas, Nicole Lizee, Steve Raegele, Erik Hove, Joe Grass, Philippe Lauzier, Josh Zubot and shared the stage with most of the top jazz and “Musique Actuelle” musicians in the city from Andre White to Jean Derome and almost everyone in between.
 Before leaving Montreal, he recorded 2 albums of his own music in 2008. ::Aposiopesis:: was his debut solo bass and voice album and ::The Guessing Game:: featured music written for Common Thread: a 6 piece ensemble featuring Erik Hove, Chet Doxas, Sarah Pagé, Joe Grass and Thom Gossage.

 After a brief stint in New York City (courtesy of the Canada Council for the arts) studying with bass master Mark Helias, he settled in Berlin, Germany In 2009.
 He earned a masters degree at the Jazz Institut Berlin under the tutelage of Greg Cohen.
 He formed the Miles Perkin Quartet in 2011 with British trumpeter Tom Arthurs, French pianist Benoit Delbecq, and Canadian drummer Thom Gossage.
 The quartet developed a fine and dream-like aesthetic.
-In 2012 the quartet released and toured their acclaimed album ::Objects In Mirror…:: Now fully based in Europe with Jim Black on drums, the Quartet lives on!
-The latest Quartet release ::The Point In Question:: was released in May 2019 on Clean Feed Records.
+In 2012 the quartet released and toured their acclaimed album ::Objects In Mirror…:: Now fully based in Europe with Jim Black on drums, the latest Quartet release ::The Point In Question:: was released in May 2019 on Clean Feed Records.

 Miles Perkin uses and endorses PIRASTRO double bass strings.